FastyBird/metadata/README.md

 ## Updating metadata

-If you want to place your module, plugin or connector here, feel free to create [pull request](https://github.com/FastyBird/fastybird/pulls) with your updates.
+If you want to place your module, plugin, connector etc. here, feel free to create [pull request](https://github.com/FastyBird/fastybird/pulls) with your updates.

 ***
 Homepage [https://www.fastybird.com](https://www.fastybird.com) and